Skip to main contentSkip to main navigationSkip to footer content

 • Dean of Students

-• Media Relations Specialist
+• University Relations

 • Chief Financial Officer

-The Office of University Relations will provide a University Representative to work in conjunction with the local media and government officials.
+The Office of University Relations will provide a University representative to work in conjunction with the local media and government officials.
 Public Safety will provide external law enforcement agencies with updates to properly disseminate emergency information to the larger community.

 In accordance to the Illinois Campus Security Enhancement Act, the University annually exercises the EOP and documents such exercises.
-Also, the University has published and distributed an Emergency Guide which provides emergency response and building evacuation procedures specifically for students, faculty and staff.
+Also, the University has published and distributed an Emergency Guide, which provides emergency response and building evacuation procedures specifically for students, faculty and staff.

 • In the event of major utility failure during regular business hours, go to a safe location with emergency lighting and notify Public Safety at ext.
 3911.